A jargon-free and simplified guide to understanding tax saving investments (under section 80C)

 Q. What is this '80C' thing?

-It is a section of the Indian Income Tax Act which provides for some exemptions that you could use to lower your net payable income tax to the Government of India.
+It is a section of the Indian Income Tax Act which provides for some exemptions that you can use to lower your net payable income tax to the Government of India.

 Q. Why would the government want us to save on taxes payable to them?